-The Environmental Health and Safety Officer and designated departmental personnel are responsible for ensuring that warning labels are affixed, or red bags are used as required if regulated waste or contaminated equipment are brought into the facility.
-Employees are to notify the EHS Office if they discover regulated waste containers, refrigerators containing blood or OPIM, contaminated equipment, etc., without proper label.
+The Environmental Health and Safety Officer is responsible for ensuring that warning labels are affixed, or red bags are used as required if regulated waste or contaminated equipment is brought into the facility.
+Employees are to notify the EHSO if they discover regulated waste containers, refrigerators containing blood or OPIM, contaminated equipment, etc., without proper label.